NeuroTechX/ntx_slack_archive/eegdata.md

 >
 What will help Deep Learning for EEG/BCI, is a similar grouping of data and benchmark to test algorithms to iterate quickly on approaches.
 Deep Learning right now is a lot of Try, Try, Try, Try& No one can tell what hyper parameter to use and such.
 So its all about iterating quickly.
 Which the EEG/BCI field need to get better at.

+5/30/2017 9:06 PM

+ **yannick** :

+ >The field is moving so fast that the class itself (Deep Learning) is about What happened in the last 2-3 years.
+And the final project description says To our knowledge, this is a novel task and has never been done before, so a successful project would in fact be a valuable research contribution.
+However we also designed the project so that a very simple solution will still be able to achieve reasonable results.  (quite intimidating, hahahaha)